pyCOFBuilder package

 from_file(path, file_name)[source]

-Read a building block from a file
+Read a custom building block from a file.

 from_name(name)[source]